 Incentive Stock Options (ISOs), and options in general, differ greatly from grants and awards, as they require employees to purchase the shares upfront, instead of just being issued them.
 ISOs, sometimes also referred to as Qualified Incentive Stock Options, are a type of option that can only be granted to employees.

-ISOs have strike prices, which is a set price at which the employee is able to purchase company stock at a future date.
+ISOs have a strike price, which is a set price at which employees are able to purchase company stock at a future date.
 Should the employee exercise and then later their stock, the capital gains will be calculated based on the difference between the strike price and selling price.

 How are ISOs taxed?

 ISOs are not taxed as ordinary income.
-But, if your income from the sale of your ISOs outweighs your normal income for the year, you may have to pay Alternative Minimum Tax (AMT).
+However, if your income from the sale of your ISOs outweighs your normal income for the year, you may have to pay Alternative Minimum Tax (AMT).

 2. Non-Qualified Stock Options (NSOs)